thephpleague/uri-src/docs/components/7.0/modifiers.md

 ### Modifier::removeLabels

 Removes selected labels from the current URI host.
-Labels are indicated using an array containing the labels offsets.
+Labels are indicated string variadic labels offsets.

 <p class="message-notice">Hosts are hierarchical components whose labels are indexed from right to left.</p>